-- Demonstrate a knowledge of Scripture, proper use of hermeneutics, and ability to communicate the Gospel; - Exhibit the basic theoretical understanding of character formation and the personal growth for emerging leader; - Understand the basic concepts of the Christian theology; and - Demonstrate the integrative theoretical understanding and the improved attributes for Christian ministry.
+- Demonstrate a knowledge of Scripture, proper use of hermeneutics, and ability to communicate the Gospel; - Exhibit spiritual maturity as a Christian leader; and - Demonstrate the basic theoretical understanding and practical skills for ministry.

 The Bachelor of Arts degree in Christian Ministries requires a minimum of 39 course credits earned in General Education.
 General Education courses include courses in Humanities, communications, Math/Sciences, and the social sciences.